cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 <HighlightBox type="note">

-As noted early on [when you created your project](/hands-on-exercise/1-ignite-cli/1-ignitecli.md) with Ignite, your project is known as `alice/checkers`, or the name you chose.
+As noted previously [when you created your project](/hands-on-exercise/1-ignite-cli/1-ignitecli.md) with Ignite, your project is known as `alice/checkers` (or the alternative name you chose).

-However, [`github.com:cosmos/academy-checkers-ui`](https://github.com/cosmos/academy-checkers-ui) is a repository that already exists and is using [`b9lab/checkers`](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/genesis.ts#L8) in order to maintain compatibility with the [checkers application](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements) of which it is a submodule.
+However, [`github.com/cosmos/academy-checkers-ui`](https://github.com/cosmos/academy-checkers-ui) is a repository that already exists and uses [`b9lab/checkers`](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/genesis.ts#L8) in order to maintain compatibility with the [checkers application](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements), of which it is a submodule.

-So if you choose to reuse `github.com:cosmos/academy-checkers-ui`:
+Therefore, if you choose to reuse `github.com/cosmos/academy-checkers-ui`, you must do one of the following:

-* Either make sure to go and replace all occurrences of `b9lab/checkers` with `alice/checkers`, or whichever name you picked.
+* Make sure to replace all occurrences of `b9lab/checkers` with `alice/checkers`, or whichever name you picked.
-* Or re-run the `protoc` step so that it does the replacement for you.
+* Re-run the `protoc` step so that it does this replacement for you.

-If you do not, you may hit ambiguous errors such as:
+If you do not do one of these actions, you may encounter ambiguous errors such as:

 ```txt
 Query failed with (6): unknown query path: unknown request